11 Data sets

 Source & Pre-processing

-The data was sourced from London Datastore’s LSOA Atlas and cleaned on Microsoft Excel.
+The data was sourced from What do ‘left behind’ areas look like over time? and cleaned on Python.

 Availability